gabo11dev/Kindle-HTML-Chromium-Apps/README.md

 # Kindle-HTML-Chromium-Apps
-Games (and apps) for Kindle Chromium!
+Apps for Kindle in Chromium!